AlexWiigs/OptimalDesigns-MATLAB/README.md

 This software requires:

 - **MATLAB R2024a** (earlier versions may work but have not been tested).
-- [CVX (latest version)](https://github.com/cvxr/CVX) which provides access to solvers such as Mosek and Gurobi.
+- [CVX (latest version)](https://github.com/cvxr/CVX) which provides access to solvers such as SDPT3 and SeDuMi.
 - [Global Optimization Toolbox](https://www.mathworks.com/help/gads/index.html) which provides the function [particleswarm](https://www.mathworks.com/help/gads/particleswarm.html?utm_source=chatgpt.com).

 ### Installation